 - Mood swings

 Recovery is an ongoing process.
 It requires continued vigilance to prevent emotional states and behavioral patterns that lead to relapse.
-Substance abuse experts recommend close supervision of patients during continuing care to ensure that they are educated about the experience of post acute withdrawal syndrome and providing them with additional counseling, medication management, and other services to help them during these episodes.
+Substance abuse experts recommend close supervision of patients during continuing care to ensure that they are educated about the experience of post acute withdrawal syndrome and providing them with high-quality addiction therapy, medication management, and other services to help them during these episodes.

 Tips for Overcoming Post-Acute Withdrawal Syndrome

 Self-care is one of the most important habits that former substance abusers can develop to help themselves get through episodes of PAWS and relapse prevention.
 Relaxation techniques, staying physically active, eating a healthy diet and pacing your recovery to your level of strength can be useful in dealing with the emotional disruptions and increased cravings.
 Patients should be aware that anger, fatigue, hunger, and loneliness can trigger these episodes, and they should try to avoid these situations to prevent increased stress.

 Getting away from everyday surroundings and routines can help substance abuse patients disconnect from old habits.
 Away from home, they concentrate on the process of successful recovery.
 The warmth and sunshine of Florida provide a positive environment for recovery and rebuilding a life damaged by addiction.

-Life is repaired at a reputable detox, Serenity House in Florida.
-Call us today at 866-294-5306 to speak with an admissions counselor and learn more about how our programs can help you begin the recovery process.
+Life is repaired at a reputable Florida detox center.
+Call us today at 866-294-5306 to speak with an admissions counselor and learn more about how our medical detox programs can help you begin the recovery process.